Naturally speckled Lavender and Earl Grey tea macarons shaped like the Easter Bunny. Multi-colored macaron tutorial and free templates.

 - 65 grams heavy cream (only 50 grams is needed after maceration)

-- 50 grams semi-sweet baking chocolate
+- 50 grams dark baking chocolate (semi-sweet or bitter sweet)

 - 10 grams butter